-The free plan includes 100MB storage, unlimited tasks and users, native time tracking, in-app video recording, kanban boards, real-time chat, and more.
-Its free plan is extremely attractive compared to monday.com (which doesn’t offer a free plan.)
+The free plan includes 100MB storage, unlimited tasks and users, native time tracking, in-app video recording, Kanban boards, real-time chat, and more.
+Its free plan is extremely attractive compared to monday.com

-The Business plan is best for mid-sized teams, which costs $9 per member per month.
-This allows you access to more advanced features, such as the advanced version of automation, public sharing, and time tracking.
+The Business plan is best for mid-sized teams, which costs $12 per user per month.
+This allows you access to more advanced features, such as the advanced version of automation, public sharing, and advanced time tracking.
 It also comes with workload management, timelines and mind maps, custom export, and Google SSO.

 Business Plus Plan